Building For Success: The D63 Master Plan

 - Adding an addition onto Gemini Junior High, which currently serves grades 7-8, and shifting all District 63 6th grade students to this middle school.

-- Constructing a freestanding First Steps Preschool facility at the corner of Central and Dee, next to the District Office.
+- Constructing a freestanding First Steps Preschool facility on land near the District Office and Apollo Elementary School at Central and Dee.

 - Redrawing district boundaries to better distribute the K-5 grade population in the District’s six elementary schools.